 Just imagine what they’re thinking and feeling when you’re willing to put aside what you’re doing because you really do enjoy being with them!
 That’s when they start trusting you more, opening up about what’s going on in their lives, and seeking you out to do things.
 Sure, it takes a lot of effort and energy, but it’s worth it.

 – Enter their world.
 Your children probably have hobbies and interests that are not what you naturally enjoy.
 The kids can do things for hours that would bore you in five minutes.

-This is a real challenge for me, but the times when I really invest myself in finding out more about what my son enjoys and why he enjoys it, pretty soon it becomes interesting and fun for me, too.
-And I often see a side of him that I hadn’t noticed before.
-I can tell that my effort to enter his world is affirming for him, and it adds a sense of greater understanding and comfort to our friendship.
-I’m less likely to talk down to him as a silly, immature kid, and I’m more likely to show respect for who he is.
+It can be a real challenge, but the times when you really invest myself in finding out more about what your child enjoys and why he enjoys it, pretty soon it becomes interesting and fun for you, too.
+And you’ll see a side of him that you hadn’t noticed before.
+Your efforts to enter his world is affirming for him, and it adds a sense of greater understanding and comfort to your friendship.
+You’re less likely to talk down to him as a silly, immature kid, and more likely to show respect for who he is.

 – Push things deeper and risk discomfort.
 There are some situations that are easier to avoid or let someone else handle.
 But if you’re going to have that close connection with your children, you can’t sit on the sidelines or assume they will get the wisdom they need on their own.
 You have to be willing to push beyond the everyday, ordinary interactions and address the tough issues.